 Appreciative Inquiry for Change Management: Using AI to Facilitate Organizational Development

-In this book, authors Sara Lewis, Jonathan Passmore, and Stefan Cantore explore the power of conversation to create better futures for individuals and organizations.
+In this book, authors Sarah Lewis, Jonathan Passmore, and Stefan Cantore explore the power of conversation to create better futures for individuals and organizations.
 Appreciative inquiry highlights conversation as a key tool for organizational change.
 A key construct is that organizations are viewed as “living human systems.”

-Ways to create momentary snapshots of clarity and using this awareness to help understand how to purposefully achieve change are highlighted.
+Ways to create momentary snapshots of clarity and using this awareness to help understand how to achieve change purposefully are highlighted.

 In the later portions of the book, the skills, perspectives, and approaches are pulled together in a more applied format.
 A conversation-based approach is presented to address organizational challenges.
 Within this model, AI is featured as a prevalent approach in doing so.